paul-butcher/paul-butcher.github.io/_posts/2017-09-20-verifying-ansible-inventories-part-two.md

 ---
 layout: post
-title: verifying ansible inventories part two
+title: Verifying Ansible inventories part two
 ---

 You can build up the pattern for verifying a naming convention, using fragments specified in group_vars.